COVID lockdowns have made young Germans more lonely — report | DW | 30.05.2021

 Since March 2020, Germany has implemented far-reaching restrictions on private and public life in a bid to slow the spread of the virus, which have included curfews and forbidding gatherings, although there have been periods where these have been loosened.

-The study was carried out by the German insurance company Pronova, and involved over 1,000 young Germans.
+The study was carried out by the German insurance company Pronova, and involved more than 1,000 young Germans.

 It found that young women were most affected by loneliness, with a total of 63% reporting meeting up with their friends on fewer occasions, and 51% forced to cut down on spending time with their best friend.